mytrytest/AWS-get_athena_data_by_lambda_method/README.md

-# AWS - Lambha method to get data from the AWS Athena table
+# AWS - Lambha method to get data from the Athena table

 It will explain and give code to get data from s3 bucket by Athena query.